syauu/task-tracker/README.md

 Task Tracker CLI (Python)

 A simple command-line task tracker app built with Python.
-This app allows you to add, update, delete and view tasks stored locally in tasks.json file.
+This project was built based on project idea from https://roadmap.sh/projects/task-tracker This app allows you to add, update, delete and view tasks stored locally in tasks.json file.

 Tech Stack: